duggabe/gr-control/README.md

 python3 -u WBFM_stereo.py
 ```
 3. A new window will open showing Volume and Squelch controls as well as a waterfall spectrum display.
-4. To Terminate the program, click the 'x' in the corner of the title line.

 ### Transmitter

-Various transmitters will be added soon.
+Various transmitters will be added soon!